 “As well as supermarkets more broadly, they go pretty much to full-tilt, that’s been a long discussion, a very very long discussion and I’m grateful to all those industries for the way they’ve worked with us.”

-However, Mr Andrew today refused to give a timeframe on when the meat processing sector could return to 100pc workforce levels as Christmas approached.
+However, Mr Andrews today refused to give a timeframe on when the meat processing sector could return to 100pc workforce levels as Christmas approached.

 “We’ve gone as far as we can at this point.

 “I don’t rule out us going further and I know there are some challenges with Christmas being the biggest, the busiest time of the year, together with other matters that we’ve talked about probably in more fulsome terms than any Premier has ever talked about this industry,” he said.

 The changes have been welcomed by the Australian Meat Industry Council, the Victorian Farmers Federation and stock agents in New South Wales and Victoria.

 Dubbo stock agent Peter Milling said the easing of the restrictions would be welcome throughout the industry and he had no doubt it would boost competition for stock in saleyards.

 “I think everybody in the industry would be pleased about it, because once the Victorian abattoirs close up or slow down it has an effect on the markets in New South Wales and that makes a difference.”